PRTG Network Monitor

 Over 95% of our customers say yes!

-Paessler AG conducted trials in over 600 IT departments worldwide to tune its network monitoring software closer to the needs of sysadmins.
+Paessler conducted trials in over 600 IT departments worldwide to tune its network monitoring software closer to the needs of sysadmins.

 The result of the survey: over 95% of the participants would recommend PRTG – or already have.